 Multiple Gestation (Twins & Multiples)

 The risk complications increases in women carrying more than one fetus.
-Common complications include preeclampsia, Or Preterm Labor occurs when regular contractions result in the opening of the cervix after Week 20 but before Week 37, low birth weight, gestational diabetes and preterm birth.
+Common complications include preeclampsia, premature labor, low birth weight, gestational diabetes and preterm birth.
 More than 1/2 of all twins and as many as 93% of triplets are born at less than 37 weeks gestation.
-The need for a Cesarean increases with multiples, as does the chance of a placental abruption, and intrauterine growth restriction (Fetal weight below 10th percentile for gestational age as determined through an ultrasound.).
+The need for a Cesarean increases with multiples, as does the chance of a placental abruption, and intrauterine growth restriction (IUGR).

 Previous Preterm Birth